 According to Steinburg, one of the most important things to teach your adolescent is the ability to self-regulate.
 Many of us have heard of the marshmallow test and its ability to predict the future success of those children in later life.
 Because of those findings, we have been led to believe that self-control is something you either have or you don’t—you get it via genetics and not by learning.

 This is not true.

 Here is an excerpt from the book regarding self-regulation:

 “Changing the environment of an infant can have a profound effect on many aspects of the baby’s development, including his intelligence.
 Unfortunately, taking an intellectually dull adolescent and moving him into a stimulating environment will do little, if anything, to alter how smart he is.
 But moving an adolescent with poor impulse control into an environment that encourages better self-regulation can make a real difference.
 Studies show that even the most impulsive, aggressive juvenile delinquents can be helped to develop better self-regulation.”

 Steinburg also cites many studies which show that self-regulation is far more important to the success of an individual than intelligence.

 My favorite part of the entire book was the section on how we can do this as parents.
 He goes into great depth on each of the three parenting styles (autocratic, permissive, and authoritative) and shows why authoritative parenting is the type of parenting we should strive for.
 I know what I’ll be focusing on for the next ten years as I navigate the parenting of three adolescent females.
-I’m excited to read that section to The Maestro so we can really work on it together.
+I’m excited to read that section to my husband so we can really work on it together.

 If you are currently parenting a teenager, or if you will be parenting one soon (and “teenager” starts around age ten these days, apparently), you will want to read this book.
 I personally loved all of the supporting research, along with the anecdotal stories, and I appreciate that it is written by one of the world’s leading experts on adolescence.
 He definitely knows his stuff!